mwhatter/PatternsOfRandomness/README.md

 ## 🎨 Concept

 The project emphasizes the beauty found in randomness.
 Through random, ever-shifting visuals and melodies, **PatternsOfRandomness** conveys how repetition and novelty can coexist.
-The shapes continuously morph, with each session offering a new arrangement while retaining recognizable patterns.
+The visual continuously evolves, with each session offering a new arrangement while retaining recognizable patterns.
 Similarly, the procedural music evolves with each loop but maintains recurring motifs, creating a blend of the known and the unexpected.

 **Key Features**:
 - **Randomized Visuals**: Constantly moving and changing shapes that exhibit patterns of both familiarity and uniqueness.
 Shapes vary in size, position, and color with every session.